munkhdorj-m/11th-Python-Review-4/README.md

 **Problem:**

 Create a text file data.txt with some text.
-Count and print the number of lines and the total number of words in the file.
+Count and return the number of lines and the total number of words in the file.

 **Example**